-Now is the time to find my “green” clothes or at least put my wools away in hopes of an early spring.
+Now is the time to find my “green” clothes or at least put my heavier clothing away in hopes of an early spring.
 I visit my friends more and schedule game nights.
-Usually, I am freezing in the spring, so I
+Usually, I am freezing in the

-increase my cardio exercises.
+spring, so I increase my cardio exercises.
 I enjoy the soups I put in the freezer.
-I also change the clocks, check our batteries and discuss a fire evacuation plan with our family.
+I also change the clocks, check the batteries in our smoke alarms and discuss a fire evacuation plan with our

 Now is the time to clean all the windows and blinds and take the covers off the outdoor furniture.
 I clear out the dead plants/shrubs in the yard, decorate for the spring holidays and clear out the